preactjs/prefresh/packages/babel/README.md

 This is a forked equivalent of [the react-refresh babel plugin](https://github.com/facebook/react/blob/master/packages/react-refresh/src/ReactFreshBabelPlugin.js) difference being that we need a way to memoize createContext between HMR.

+For the SWC version of this plugin refer to https://www.npmjs.com/package/@swc/plugin-prefresh